Layer Styling

 Additional tips:

-• opacity must be defined in the colour - the layer's global opacity slider has no effect
+• opacity must be defined in the colour - the layer's global opacity slider has no effect when exporting to SLD

 • for polygon features to be selectable, the fill opacity must be greater than 0 - it can be as little as 1%